 On the weekend after Bike Anywhere Day, there was a 37% increase in ridership on recreational sites compared to other weekends.
 However, the following week and weekend saw no statistically significant change from typical ridership across any site type.

-The reason for this “return to the status quo” could be due to many factors, such as infrastructure availability, lack of other cyclists on the road, or simply snapping back into old routines.
+The reason for this “return to the status quo” could be due to many factors, such as infrastructure availability, lack of other bike riders on the road, or simply snapping back into old routines.

 Though more research is needed to come to any solid conclusions, this study does show one thing quite clearly: that is, that there is a willingness among the population to bike more and that there is demand for more bicycle infrastructure and bike events.